-2.2 Reusable booster stage
+2.2.
+Reusable booster stage

-The SpaceLiner 7 booster geometry is relatively conventional with two large integral tanks with separate bulkheads for LOX and LH2 which resembles the Space Shuttle External tank (ET) lay-out [9].
+The SpaceLiner 7 booster geometry is relatively conventional with two large integral tanks with separate bulkheads for LOX and LH2 which resembles the Space Shuttle External tank (ET) lay-out [8].
 The major additions to the ET are an ogive nose for aerodynamic reasons and for housing subsystems, the propulsion system, and the wing structure with landing gear.
 The two tanks are part of the load carrying structure.
-The structure of the wing follows aircraft convention with ribs to make up the shape of the wing profile and spars to carry the main bending load [18].
+The structure of the wing follows aircraft convention with ribs to make up the shape of the wing profile and spars to carry the main bending load [17].
 Both tanks with an external structural diameter of 8.5 m carry all major loads.
-The interface thrust to the upper stage is going through the intertank structure right in front of the very large LH2 tank with a total internal volume of 2577 m.
+The interface thrust to the upper stage is going through the intertank structure right in front of the very large LH2 tank with a total internal volume of 2577 m3.
 Engine thrust and the ground support loads at the launch pad are directed through the conical thrust frame which is connected to the aft-Y-ring of the hydrogen tank.
-The base-line structural design utilizes integrally stringer/frame stiffened aluminum lithium (Al-Li) 2195 skins for the "fuselage" (LOX & LH2 tanks, nose cone, inter-tank-structure, aft skirt), and 2195 honeycomb sandwich panels for the wings.
-The current configuration of the booster has been defined based on extensive analyses of the propellant crossfeed system [19, 20].
+The baseline structural design utilizes integrally stringer/frame stiffened aluminum lithium (Al-Li) 2195 skins for the "fuselage" (LOX & LH2 tanks, nose cone, inter-tank-structure, aft skirt), and 2195 honeycomb sandwich panels for the wings.

-The booster wing (and winglet) airfoils have been selected as modified NPL-EC/ECH cut at trailing edge thickness of 75 mm [12].
-The relative backward position of maximum chord thickness is beneficial for drag reduction in the supersonic and hypersonic flow (thus improved L/D) and at the same time allows for good structural efficiency where the largest aero-dynamic lift forces are introduced.
+The booster wing (and winglet) airfoils have been selected as modified NPL-EC/ECH cut at trailing edge thickness of 75 mm [11].
+The relative backward position of maximum chord thickness is beneficial for drag reduction in the supersonic and hypersonic flow (thus improved L/D) and at the same time allows for good structural efficiency where the largest aerodynamic lift forces are introduced.